Wireguard

 sudo docker compose up -d

-- Repeat for each client
+- Repeat this setup for each client.

 Other Devices